Skip to content

 Clip Data Columns

-Two dropdowns, Record In and Record Out, listing every column in your sheet that has a header.
-Theia tries to auto-select these by matching a column header named (case-insensitively) "Record In" or "Record Out" — which is exactly what Clip Inventory names them.
+Theia tries to auto-select Record In and Record Out columns by headers (case-sensitive).
 If auto-detection doesn't find a match (for example, you renamed a column, or built the sheet by hand), pick the right columns yourself.
-Go stays disabled until both are set.

 Frame Counter